roppenheimer/AndroidAPS-alt-Guide/docs/pages/OpenAPS_algorithm_basal.md

 In order to calculate a correction that will bring BG back to the desired target level it uses your insulin sensitivity factor (ISF) to calculate how much IOB you need to bring your IOB eventually back to target.
 It then adjusts your IOB upwards or downwards by increasing or decreasing your basal rate to achieve the desired result.
 It repeats this calculation and updates the results every five minutes when it gets a fresh BG reading from your sensor.
 The result of this calculation is an estimate of the "eventual blood glucose" (eventualBG).

-In an ideal world:
+So ideally the following would always be true:

     BG - ISF x IOB = eventualBG = targetBG.

-By constantly reviewing this equation and issuing temporary basal rates (TBRs) we can ensure that there is just enough insulin (IOB) to bring BG eventually to the preconfigured target.
+By constantly reviewing this equation and issuing temporary basal rates (TBRs) we can ensure that there is the right amount of insulin on board (IOB) to bring BG eventually to the preconfigured target.

 ![](../images/basal_adjustment.png)

 Fig 1: Basals are constantly adjusted so that BG - ISF x IOB = targetBG

-You can read more about how OpenAPS calculates the amount of IOB in greater detail [here](http://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/understanding-insulin-on-board-calculations.html).
+You can read in greater detail about how OpenAPS calculates the amount of IOB [here](http://openaps.readthedocs.io/en/latest/docs/While%20You%20Wait%20For%20Gear/understanding-insulin-on-board-calculations.html).

 ## Adding in the carbs